zamazan4ik/awesome-pgo/article/article.md

 * SSD: 512 Gib
 * OS: macOS (mostly 13.* versions)

-In the article my PC setup is called "Linux", and Macbook as "macOS".
+In the article, my PC setup is called "Linux", and Macbook as "macOS".
 Sorry Windows people, I have no desire to perform all the tests on Windows.
 But anyway - it should work (and works) on this OS completely in the same way.

 ### Compilers

-For all Rust projects I use `rustc` compiler with LLVM backend, versions somewhere in 1.68-1.73 range.
+For all Rust projects, I use the `rustc` compiler with LLVM backend, versions somewhere in 1.68 - 1.73 range.
 For C and C++ I prefer using Clang 16, sometimes I use GCC 13 as an additional compiler.

-All these compilers are in their "default" state with no custom patches from my side: `rustc` from the official website, Clang and GCC from the official Fedore repository.
+All these compilers are in their "default" state with no custom patches from my side: `rustc` from the official website, Clang and GCC from the official Fedora repository.

 ## PGO state across Linux distributions